LukaszWatroba/v-button/README.md

 # AngularJS pressable button with a busy indicator

-Easy to use, AngularJS directive inspired by Google material design allowing you to create buttons with a nice ripple effect and "busy" indicator.
+AngularJS directive inspired by Google material design allowing you to create buttons with a nice ripple effect and "busy" indicator.

 ## Demos
   - [GitHub](http://lukaszwatroba.github.io/v-button)